 "Certified athletic trainers (ATCs) are medical experts in preventing, recognizing, managing and rehabilitating injuries that result from physical activity" as described by the National Athletic Trainers' Association (NATA).
-ATCs are integral members of the healthcare team, working under the direction of a licensed physician and in collaboration with other health care professionals, administrators, coaches, and parents.
-Career opportunities exist in settings such as college/university athletic departments, secondary school systems, professional sports, sports medicine clinics, corporate/industrial settings and other health care environments.
+ATCs are integral members of the healthcare team, working under the direction of a licensed physician and in collaboration with other healthcare professionals, administrators, coaches, and parents.
+Career opportunities exist in settings such as college/university athletic departments, secondary school systems, professional sports, sports medicine clinics, corporate/industrial settings and other healthcare environments.

 The American Medical Association recognized athletic training as an allied health profession in 1990.
 As athletic training has evolved into a recognized allied heath profession, the profession has undergone major educational reform.
-This reform includes the elimination of the Internship route to certification and the requirement that to be eligible to sit for the Board of Certification exam all candidates must graduate from a CAAHEP accredited athletic training education program.

-After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification (BOC) certification exam to practice athletic training in all states except Texas.
+After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification (BOC) exam to practice athletic training in all states except Texas.
 In order to legally practice athletic training in Texas individuals must pass the Texas Advisory Board of Athletic Trainers licensure examination.
 Additional credentialing requirements for athletic training vary from state to state according to athletic training practice acts and state regulations that govern athletic training.

 In July 2000, the Master of Athletic Training program at TTUHSC received notification from the Texas Higher Education Coordinating Board (THECB) that TTUHSC had been granted approval to offer the Master of Athletic Training degree beginning in the Fall of 2000.
 With THECB approval the Master of Athletic Training program began working toward accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The MAT program was granted CAAHEP accreditation in January 2004.
+The M.A.T. program was granted CAAHEP accreditation in January 2004.
+As of July 1, 2006 all athletic training education programs (including the M.A.T. program) are accredited by CAATE.

 Educational reform in the field of athletic training and the needs of the West Texas area have prompted the development of an innovative, modern educational program in the School of Allied Health Sciences at Texas Tech University Health Sciences Center.
 The Master of Athletic Training degree program is a 59 semester credit hour, two-year lock step graduate program providing comprehensive exposure to the field of Athletic Training.
 Classroom, clinical laboratory, and clinical experiences are integrated throughout the professional curriculum.

-Settings for the clinical experiences include colleges/universities, high schools, allied health clinics, professional sports, as well as physicians offices, and the opportunity to view a variety of surgical procedures.
+Settings for the clinical experiences include colleges, high schools, allied health clinics, as well as physicians offices, and the opportunity to view a variety of surgical procedures.
 By providing clinical experience early in the professional education, students are able to integrate classroom and clinical skills.
+Students must pass a criminal background check in order to participate in clinical experiences.
 The program is housed on the Lubbock campus within the TTUHSC system.
 Upon completion, students will possess the necessary competencies and experiences to challenge the certification examination of the BOC and the licensure examination of the Texas Advisory Board of Athletic Trainers, enabling them to practice Athletic Training as skilled professionals.
 Successful completion of the professional curriculum leads to a Master of Athletic Training degree.

-Classes are restricted to approximately twenty (20) full-time students to ensure optimal student/instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.
+Classes are restricted to 25-30 full-time students to ensure optimal student/instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.
 Students entering the program should have ready access to a computer, and be familiar with basic Internet skills, including the use of e-mail, searching the World Wide Web, and using a basic word processing package.
 Students without computers are encouraged to purchase one and become familiar with it prior to beginning the program.